 Mikołaj was born and still lives in Warsaw, Poland.
 A biologist by education, he has had a life-long passion for both natural and exploration history.
-His childhood love and fascination for cold regions was confirmed whilst studying behavioural and genetic ecology of various carnivores in winter forests of Northeast Poland.
-Having defended his PhD in 2002, he immediately went to his first overwintering expedition to the Polish Antarctic Station Arctowski as a scientist studying reproductive strategies and genetics of Southern Elephant Seals.
-Since then he participated in three more expeditions to the station including another year-long one when he worked as the Base Commander and the Leader of the 32nd Polish Antarctic Expedition.
+His childhood love of and fascination with cold regions was confirmed while he was studying behavioral and genetic ecology of various carnivores in the winter forests of northeast Poland.
+After defending his PhD in 2002, Mikołaj he immediately went on his first overwintering expedition to the Henryk Arctowski Polish Antarctic Station as a scientist studying the reproductive strategies and genetics of southern elephant seals.
+Since then, he has participated in 3 more expeditions to the station, including another year-long expedition when he worked as the base commander and the leader of the 32nd expedition.

-If not on a ship, Mikołaj spends his time caring for his daughter, Hanna Gaia, as well as a motley crew of other creatures, including black cats and an introvert tortoise, while also working as a translator and author of books and articles on ecology, nature conservation and history.
+When not on a ship, Mikołaj spends his time caring for his daughter, Hanna Gaia, as well as a motley crew of creatures, including black cats and an introverted tortoise, and working as a translator and author of books and articles on ecology, nature conservation and history.